axelrogg/learn-opengl-tutorials/README.md

 ### Installing GLFW
 Follow the instructions in [https://www.glfw.org/docs/latest/compile.html](https://www.glfw.org/docs/latest/compile.html) to compile the library.

-## Running Snake
+## Running the build
-1. Compile the game by using the Makefile.
+1. Compile the project by using the Makefile.
 ```
 make
 ```
-2. Run Snake
+2. Run project
 ```
-./snake
+./project
 ```